QGP probes from a dynamical holographic model of AdS/QCD: Jet Quenching Parameter

 \section{Jet Quenching Parameter}

 In this section, we study the light quark energy loss by calculating the jet quenching parameter.
-For this purpose, we follow the method of \cite{Liu:2006ug} to compute this parameter in the holographic QCD model of \cite{Dudal:2018ztm,Dudal:2017max} reviewed in section \ref{EMDG}.\\
+For this purpose, we follow the method of \cite{Liu:2006ug} to compute this parameter in the holographic QCD model of \cite{Dudal:2018ztm,Dudal:2017max} reviewed in section \ref{EMDG}.\\ Starting from the string frame metric of Eq.\ref{stringmetric} and using the light-cone coordinates $x^{\pm}=(x_1\pm t)/\sqrt{2}$, the bulk metric takes the following form,